Kyouran Kazoku Nikki Anime Review

 Mark my words: The insane, hyperactive rants give Excel Saga and Elf Princess Rane a run for their money in both sheer speed and lunacy.
 It's that crazy.

 I could easily give a dozen more examples of the beautiful madness that defines this series, but I don't want to blow the surprises.
 I will note, though, that it has what may be the funniest Christmas episode in anything, ever.
-And that's in comparison to The Tick's Yuletide spectacular, mind you.
+And that's in comparison to

 The series' only flaw in my mind is the erratic and rather vague setting.
 It's too bad, because the idea is fun: A relatively normal alternate Earth with the occasional monster or demon wandering around openly and appropriate bureaucracy to deal with it.
 It does solidify somewhat as it goes along, and in the end it didn't annoy me enough to be a liability.